-If the return is a complex XML structure, you can select the Mapping and use an XML-to-domain mapping to map the XML elements to the domain model entities:
+If the return is a complex XML structure, select Mapping and use an XML-to-domain mapping to map the XML elements to the domain model entities:

 If the return is a primitive, you can store it in a variable by selecting Store in variable — Yes and provide the Type and Variable:

-If you want to ignore the return, select the Ignore option
+If you want to ignore the return, select Ignore

 Your imported web service is now ready to be used in your application.